RobertElderSoftware/robert-elder-software-java-modules/README.md

 --restricted-graphics                      - Use only the simplest ASCII characters to produce graphics.
 Required when running on non-graphical display ttys.
 --allow-unrecognized-block-types           - Allow the game to run even when there are block types that aren't supported in the block schema.
 --block-world-file                <arg>    - The name of the sqlite database file (SQLITE only).
+--print-block-schema                       - Print current block schema and exit.
 --block-schema-file               <arg>    - If specified, ignore the default built-in block schema and uses the one provided at file/path.
---print-block-schema                       - Print current block schema and exit.
+--print-user-interaction-config            - Print the current configuration that describes which keys control the game.
+--user-interaction-config-file    <arg>    - If specified, ignore the default built-in user interaction config and uses the one provided at file/path.
 --database-subprotocol            <arg>    - The protocol for the database connection string.
 Currently supports 'postgresql' and 'sqlite'.
 --database-hostname               <arg>    - The 'hostname' for the database connection.
 Can be IP address or DNS name.
 --database-port                   <arg>    - The port for the database connection.